HyperDevil/preciseweatherstation/README.md

 * outdoor housing, minimal IP65 rated and water proof wire pass-troughs
 * Flux cleaner spray
 * PCB protection spray (do not spray the sensors or the connection pins!)
+* Arduino MKR equivalent with Wifi (MKR 1010 for example)

 ## Software:
 * Arduino IDE